 Some building foundations are built with treated wood posts or piers.
 In this case, the foundation supports are driven deep into the earth and/or rest on rock or concrete pads.
 Posts and piers often are used when building on or near water or where the land is prone to flooding.

 One of the most important foundation materials is the base, or subbase, of inorganic material laid directly under the foundation.
 In general, submerged soil and clay have limited bearing capacity and cannot handle the loads imposed by a building.
 Therefore, soils are dug away and replaced with a dry and uniform dense material, such as gravel or crushed stone that offers maximum shear resistance and bearing capacity.
 Base materials also promote drainage of subsurface water and do not expand with high levels of moisture, as soil does.

-It should be designed to transmit the sum of dead load, live load and wind load to the ground.
+Foundations must be designed so that loads imposed by the building are transferred uniformly to the contact surface to transmit the sum of the dead load, live load, and wind load to the ground.
 The net loading capacity coming into the soil should not exceed the bearing capacity of the soil.
-Settlements expected from the building will be designed in such way that they will be controlled and uniform for the complete structure to avoid damages to the structure.
-The whole design of the foundation, superstructure, and characteristics of the ground should be studied to obtain benefits during construction work.
+Foundation design also must take into account expected settling from the building to ensure that all movement is controlled and uniform to prevent damage to the structure.
+In addition, the overall design of the foundation, superstructure, and characteristics of the ground should be studied to identify potentially beneficial construction strategies.